Page updated: 27 June 2021

 The information below describes the ways in which we collect information from you when you use the service, and what we may use it for.

 If you have any other questions about this policy you can write to us at The Association for Child and Adolescent Mental Health, St Saviour’s House, 39-41 Union Street, London, SE1 1SD, United Kingdom.
 Alternatively, you can email firstname.lastname@example.org

 You have the right to get a copy of the information that is held about you.
-This right of subject access means that you can make a request under the Data Protection Act to any organisation processing your personal data.
+This right of subject access means that you can make a request under GDPR to any organisation processing your personal data.
 You can request us to supply you with copies of both paper and computer records and related information.
 ACAMH, as set out on the Information Commissioner’s Office website, may charge a fee for this.
 However, it is important to remember that not all personal information is covered and there are ‘exemptions’ within the Act which may allow an organisation to refuse to comply with your subject access request in certain circumstances.
 For more details visit the ICO website.
-Martin Pratt, ACAMH CEO, is our lead data protection officer and you can contact him regarding these matters via email@example.com or by calling 020 7403 7458.
+Martin Pratt, ACAMH CEO, is our lead data protection officer and you can contact him regarding these matters via email@example.com

 It is the Association’s policy not to distribute or sell your information on to any third party.

 We collect data from you (‘user data’) when you register to receive updates from us.
 This data can sometimes comprise personal data about individuals, to which UK data protection laws apply.
 These terms and conditions and our data protection policy describe The Association for Child and Adolescent Mental Health approach to fulfilling its obligations under those data protection laws.

 We will use user data we collect from you only in accordance with the following guidelines: